-Strategic Gaps were identified in the North East Lincolnshire Local Plan 2003, and have helped to prevent coalescence of the Grimsby/Cleethorpes urban with area Humberston, Waltham and New Waltham to the south and Bradley, Laceby and Healing to the west.
+6.64 Strategic Gaps were identified in the North East Lincolnshire Local Plan 2003, and have helped to prevent coalescence of the Grimsby/Cleethorpes urban area with Humberston, Waltham and New Waltham to the south and Bradley, Laceby and Healing to the west.
 Continued commitment to retaining the individual identity of settlements and preventing coalescence will be important over the plan period.